dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 There are mainly 3 types of adversarial attacks.
 We will explain why is it so easy to perform them, and discuss the security implications that stem from these attacks.

-1. Non-targeted adversarial attack
+1. Non-targeted and Targeted adversarial attack
-2. Targeted adversarial attack
+2. L_infinity adversarial attack
 3. Model stealing techniques

 ## Adversarial Attacks